 1. Break Down the Standards

-2. Determine a Summative Assessment
+2. Plan Backwards using Your Summative Assessment

 3. Scaffold the skills from basic to complex